GabrielCogne/supralog-technical-test/README.md

 If the person is not an adult, or it doesn't live in France, the call should return `BAD_REQUEST` (400).

-If the email to be registered belongs to a user inside the database, the call should return `CONFLICT` ().
+If the e-mail address to be registered belongs to a database user, the call must return `CONFLICT` (409).

 #### Get a user details
 #### Route